-In one such case, whistleblower Ronald D. Irwin filed a qui tam action against Grand Canyon University for giving fraudulent incentives to college recruiters to enroll new students.
+In another such case, whistleblower Ronald D. Irwin, a Kohn, Kohn & Colapinto client, filed a qui tam action against Grand Canyon University for giving fraudulent incentives to college recruiters to enroll new students.
 The case, Ronald D. Irwin v.
 Significant Education, Inc., et al., resulted in a $5.2 million recovery for the United States.
 Mr. Irwin was awarded 27% of the settlement amount for his role in recovering these funds.

 Frequently Asked Questions

 Those living outside the U.S. can obtain an education fraud attorney.